Sarayu99/From_Conflict_to_Cohesion/cross_sectional_analyses/README.md

 * Step 2: For each week's comments, the node embeddings are generated.
 The following notebook is used - *cross_sectional_analyses/structuralSimilarity.ipynb*<br>
 * Step 3: For each week's comments, the word embeddings data are generated using SBERT.
 The following notebook is used - *cross_sectional_analyses/semanticSimilarity.ipynb*<br>

 Note: We proceed with a directed dyad modeling approach, i.e., each observation in the final cross-sectional data set is at the (sender, receiver,week,subreddit,thread) level.
-These observation form directed dyads because they are of the form (i,j,t,s,h)m which is different from (j,i,t,s,h).
+These observation form directed dyads because they are of the form (i,j,t,s,h) which is different from (j,i,t,s,h).